sts10/sts10.github.io/_posts/2019-02-19-running-cwtch-alpha.markdown

 3. Launch Cwtch by running `./linux/ui.sh` from the appropriate location.
 Cwtch should launch!

 Success!
-I think my username/address/handle is `alice~xek4wvclrozoecg535wndbksyid6fczi5q5kbvvtu7pyt2kb3ghdywid` if you want to say hi (can't seem to change my handle from "alice" just yet...).
+I think my username/address/handle is `schlink~xek4wvclrozoecg535wndbksyid6fczi5q5kbvvtu7pyt2kb3ghdywid` if you want to say hi!
+(I changed that first part from the default "alice" to "schlink" by clicking on the word "alice" and typing "schlink" -- that I could do that wasn't intuitive to me for a few days.)

 ## Creating an application icon by creating a `.desktop` file (Ubuntu systems)